Funding and Costs

 Use the tabs below to find out about the funding available to you and the costs you need to think about.

-All students who study abroad will receive a minimum grant* of £750 from Erasmus+, the Turing Scheme (to be confirmed) or York St John University.
+All students who study abroad will receive a minimum grant of £750*.
+This will be from either the YSJU Bursary or the Turing Scheme.

 *subject to satisfying grant conditions